vishalicious213/5.4-github-usercard-v2/README.md

 # Github User Cards

-In this project we are going to be accessing the GitHub API and building a social card based on the data we get back.
-The goal is to create a component based on the data we get when we send a GET request to the GitHub API (requesting your own data at first).
-The CSS and the base HTML is already done for you, you simply need to create the component function and connect the pieces.
+In this project I accessed the GitHub API and built a social card based on the data it returned.
+I created a component based on the data returned from a GET request to the GitHub API that requested my own data.
+I then expanded it to get followers data.

+The CSS and the base HTML was provided by the bootcamp I attended, but it was bare-bones (essentially a container \<div>).
+The cards were entirely generated through JavaScript by creating HTML elements, appending them into the DOM and adding classes to them.
+I also modified the GET request afterwards to increase the number of followers per page from 30 to 100.

-### Need to know:
+## Need to know:

 * JavaScript:
-  * Creating DOM components with Javascript Functions.
+  * Creating DOM components with Javascript Functions
   * Utilizing 3rd party libraries (axios)
   * Promises, .then & .catch
   * HTTP GET requests